UW System launches campaign to increase financial aid applications

 The FAFSA application period opens on Oct.
 1 for the 2023-24 school year.

-Filling out FAFSA is a "key component" to ensuring students can attend System schools and keeping the education there affordable, Rothman said.
-A FAFSA application is required for the System's Wisconsin Tuition Promise waives tuition and fees for resident students whose families make less than $62,000 after other grant aids.
+Filling out FAFSA is a “key component” to ensuring students can attend System schools and keeping the education there affordable, Rothman said.
+A FAFSA application is also required to be eligible for the Tuition Promise program, which waives tuition and fees for resident students whose families make less than $62,000 after other grant aids.

-The Wisconsin Tuition Promise is modeled after UW-Madison's Bucky's Tuition Promise.
+The program is modeled after UW-Madison’s Bucky’s Tuition Promise.
 The UW System will fund the first year of the program with $13.8 million, and has asked the state Legislature for $24.5 million to cover it in the 2024-25 school year.

 “I think when students know what they can get, particularly given the affordability of an education at the UW System, the better off all of us are going to be,” Rothman said.
 “That’s why this is so critical, and that’s why we’re putting such an emphasis on it starting right now.”

-Between October 2021 and March, the overall number of applications decreased 8.9% from the year prior, while FAFSA renewals for students currently enrolled dropped 12.3%.
+Between October 2021 and March, the number of applications decreased 8.9% from the previous year, while FAFSA renewals for currently enrolled students dropped 12.3%.
 Applications from those who qualify for Pell Grants dropped by 15.6%.

 Wisconsin saw decreases in FAFSA that are on par with national averages.
 No state saw an increase in FAFSA applications, and Indiana suffered the worst average decline of 17.7%.